 Later in 2014, ConservAmerica was the pivotal organization in getting several more wilderness bills to the House floor for a vote.

-We are very active in the effort to grow the signatories to the Gibson Resolution, and advise a diverse coalition of groups working to seek common ground on climate, energy, public lands, and other environmental policy.
+We are very active in the effort to grow the signatories to the U.S. House of Representatives Climate Resolution, and we advise a diverse coalition of groups working to seek common ground on climate, energy, public lands, and other environmental policy